-It is relevant to note that the Explanation regarding the meaning of ‘commercial purpose’ was considered for the first time by this Court in Laxmi Engineering Works v.
+It is relevant to note, the Explanation regarding the meaning of ‘commercial purpose’ was considered for the first time by this Court in Laxmi Engineering Works v.
 PSG Industrial Institute, (1995) 3 SCC 583.
-We find ourselves unable to conclude that the cultivation being undertaken was for a purpose other than for eking out a livelihood through ‘self-employment’.
+We find ourselves unable to conclude, the cultivation being undertaken was for a purpose other than for eking out a livelihood through ‘self-employment’.

-The view that, a consumer dispute may not arise out of a contractual arrangement is erroneous since it falls foul of the clear stipulation under Section 2(f).
-Sakthi Sugars, II (1999) CPJ 4 (NC) cannot be relied upon to argue that a farmer selling his produce cannot under any circumstance amount to a ‘consumer’.
-In cases where the farmer has purchased goods or availed of services in order to grow produce in order to eke out a livelihood, the fact that the said produce is being sold back to the seller or service provider or to a third party cannot stand in the way of the farmer amounting to a ‘consumer’.
+The view, a consumer dispute may not arise out of a contractual arrangement, is erroneous since it falls foul of the clear stipulation under Section 2(f).
+Sakthi Sugars, II (1999) CPJ 4 (NC) cannot be relied upon to argue, a farmer selling his produce cannot under any circumstance amount to a ‘consumer’.
+In cases where the farmer has purchased goods or availed of services in order to grow produce in order to eke out a livelihood, the said produce being sold back to the seller or service provider or to a third party cannot stand in the way of the farmer amounting to a ‘consumer’.

 The summary redressal available to the farmer under The Consumer Protection Act, 1986 may go a small but crucial way to provide instant relief in a sector which is already facing stress on several counts.
 To exclude such farmers from the purview of The 1986 Act would be a complete mockery of the object and purpose of the statute.
 We are alarmed by the growing trend amongst seed companies of engaging in frivolous litigation with farmers, virtually defeating the purpose of speedy redressal envisaged under The 1986 Act.
 This tendency to resist even the smallest of claims on any ground possible, by exploiting the relatively greater capacity to litigate for long periods of time, amounts to little more than harassment of agriculturists.
 We discourage such conduct.”